 Participants are encouraged to take an active part in the sessions, which emphasise small-group teaching, critical thinking, and debate.
 You will be able to draw on expertise from different sectors and disciplines to develop new insights into the challenges you encounter in your day-to-day professional practice.

-- To explore and reflect on the multiple relationships of transport and mobility with health and wellbeing, including safety and air pollution;
+- Explore and reflect on the multiple relationships of transport and mobility with health and wellbeing, including safety and air pollution;

-- To be able to use a range of transport-related social and health impact assessment tools and frameworks.
+- Be able to use a range of transport-related social and health impact assessment tools and frameworks.